 There are many remote places in Florida, but on the 20-mile drive you may suspect this is one of the remotest.
 On either side of the highway dirt roads disappear into the pines, and even though you’re driving through the middle of nowhere, it’s satisfying to be away from people, away from signs, away from traffic.
 Just… away.

-Either way you go, when you reach Horseshoe Beach you’re still away – and that’s why you’re here.
+When you reach Horseshoe Beach you’re still away – and that’s why you’re here.
 It’s not unusual to wonder how people get here.
 Not in a map sense, but in a life sense.
 This is a place where your mind can take you back to Old Florida as you drive into a waterfront Cracker village where boaters wait for high tide, a few shrimp boats are docked in a canal, and The Marina takes care of everything else as a combination convenience store, bait and tackle shop, souvenir stand, marina, and boat launch that also advertises “Jake’s Waterfront Lounge and Marine Gas.”

-Amidst the small touches that create pure Florida comes one more: One of the coolest house in the state.
+Amidst the small touches that create pure Florida comes one more: One of the coolest houses in the state.
 Towering above a narrow lane on the waterfront is a home shaped like a galleon.
 Quirky and eye-catching, you’ll wonder why the homeowners decided they wanted to live on a ship elevated atop piers – and where they found an architect to create it.

 More than anything, though, are the views.
 From the shore, three small islands are the only thing between you and Mexico.
 This may not be the world’s most famous beach, but with little to distract you, it’s definitely one of the most pleasing.